-During regular planned student- teacher conferences, each student and their teacher will collaboratively set individual learning goals for students to work towards.
+During regular planned individual and group student- teacher conferences, each student and their teacher will collaboratively set individual learning goals for students to work towards.
 These goals are regularly reviewed.

-Students’ Reading and Viewing are assessed according to the Victorian Curriculum and the GWSPS Assessment Schedule through informal and formal methods.
-These can include student-teacher conferences, running records, observations, PM Benchmarks and Fontas and Pinnell assessments.
+Students’ Reading and Viewing is assessed according to the Victorian Curriculum through informal and formal methods.
+These can include student-teacher conferences, running records, observations, PM Benchmarks and Fountas and Pinnell assessments.

 GWSPS implements a whole school approach to the teaching of Writing.
 This approach is based on Lisa Keskinen’s model of the Writer’s Workshop.

-Across the levels from Foundation-6, explicit teaching focuses on a range of writing genres, including the structures and grammar of the English language.
-These genres incorporate imaginative, information and persuasive writing styles.
+Across the levels from Foundation-6, explicit teaching focuses on a range of writing genres, including the structures and features of the English language.
+These genres incorporate imaginative, informative and persuasive writing styles.

 Students follow the 7 conditions for effective writing: